 Travel Ban to Germany: What does it Mean?

-The travel ban to Germany means that people from third countries will not be allowed into Germany without there being an urgent reason for their entry.
+The travel ban to Germany means that people from third countries will not be allowed into Germany without an urgent reason for their entry.
 Should they not have a valid reason, these people from third countries will be refused entry to Germany.
 Checks will be made to ensure that this occurs.
-This travel ban to Germany extends to sea and air travel including those with transit journeys involving Germany.
+This travel ban to Germany extends to sea and air travel, including those with transit journeys involving Germany.

-Travel Ban to Germany: How Long will it Last?
+Travel Ban to Germany: How Long Will It Last?

 Travel Ban to Germany: German Borders Closing